JohannesWaltmann/advent_of_code_2021/README.md

-# Advent of Code 2021
+# Advent of Code

 ## My personal approaches towards getting along with the advent of code.
 ---
-Main goal is to practice using python and secondary to structure code in a good readable form.
+The main goal is to practice using python and secondary to structure code in a good readable form.
+(Or generally just tinker around with things)
-The code is structured with one folder per day containing a single file for each task.
+The repository currently contains the AoC Solutions of 2021 (up to day 12 with partially missing exercises and some starting work on day 13).

-Not every task up to and including day 12 is finished and the project was abandoned aferwards du to time scheduling issues.
+Solutions for the 2022 AoC will be added throughout December and based on my motivation and availability.